mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 24 August 2025

-- The average temperature today is 24.16˚C,
+- The average temperature today is 22.79˚C,
-- With highs of 24.75˚C and lows of 23.8˚C,
+- With highs of 23.75˚C and lows of 22.04˚C,
-- It may feel like 23.86˚C with clear sky
+- It may feel like 22.46˚C with few clouds
-- The wind speed is 3.6m/s and visibility is 10000m
+- The wind speed is 4.12m/s and visibility is 10000m
-- The pressure is 1017hPa and humidity is 47%
+- The pressure is 1017hPa and humidity is 51%
 - The sun will rise at 05:07 and set at 19:14

 <!-- weather_marker ends -->